ArenPapa/Project-2/README.md

 I have decided to calculate the subsequent 12 hours prediction based on the data collected over the past 48 hours. **(Success Criteria #7)** To achieve this, the function `predict_next_12_hours` is developed.
 It is designed to precisely calculate the prediction of each temperature, humidity, and air pressure.
 A library, `numpy`, is imported to create numerical arrays.
 Another library, `LinearRegression` is imported to fit the data and predict future values accurately using its machine learning model.

+Initially, I created model taking the value of coefficient that the current graph uses and use it as a prediction.
+However, I found out that the coefficients aren't always the same and therefore the prediction model generated based on it is inaccurate.
+To generate better prediction model, I decided to use `LinearRegression` model.

 ####
 ```python